Short-io/otm-detector/README.md

 console.log(`Is ${hostname} a one-time mail service? ${isOTM}`);
 ```

+### Related links

+We recommend using this module with existing burner email providers (for example, https://github.com/wesbos/burner-email-providers) to provide better results

 ### Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on the [GitHub repository](https://github.com/short-io/otm-detector).